Our water, climate, and energy challenges are urgent.

 Whether you are just beginning your sustainability journey, or pushing for bigger, bolder climate goals across the globe, we can accelerate positive, more equitable and more inclusive impact.

 Our Core Values

 Hannah works at the intersections of trauma, houselessness and the environment.
-She develops relationships with grassroots community partners to meet critical community needs around environmental justice, homelessness and hygiene access.
-She supports partnerships with watershed councils and conservation organizations in tree planting and riparian restoration projects.
-She also develops Trauma Informed Care training for natural resource professionals to reduce traumatization in the field.
+They develop relationships with grassroots community partners to meet critical community needs around environmental justice, homelessness and hygiene access.
+Hannah supports partnerships with watershed councils and conservation organizations in tree planting and riparian restoration projects.
+They also develop Trauma Informed Care training for natural resource professionals to reduce traumatization in the field.

 Hannah came to BEF last year after graduating with a degree in Environmental Policy from Pitzer College.